 - Creation date – Date and time at which the code was created

-- Modified by – User name of person who last edited the document, codings, memos or links.
+- Modified by – User name of person who last edited or used the code

 - Documents – Number of documents in which the code appears